POOL & SPA INSPECTION

 WHAT IS INSPECTED?

 There is a list of pool items to be inspected per the TREC Standards of Practice.
 These items include but are not limited to... safety barriers, pool and spa drains, electrical bonding and GFCI protection.
 Other items to inspect is pump and water furnace function, pool cleaners, pool surface and decking etc...
-Pools will need resurfacing every 8 to 10 years.
+Pools typically need resurfacing every 8 to 10 years.

 I have a 30,000 gallon pool in my own back yard and over the years